 Shaping Equitable Noncommunicable Disease and Injury Priorities

-The PGNCDSC hosts the Secretariat for the Lancet Commission on Reframing Noncommunicable Disease and Injuries for the Poorest Billion (NCDI Poverty Commission).
-The NCDI Poverty Commission was launched in September 2015 in order to focus investigation on the pattern of NCDIs among the world’s poorest billion people, and to analyze options for intervention in this population.
-The Commission is comprised of 23 members with a balance of geographical experience and expertise in policy, advocacy, ethics, delivery platforms, health system design, and a spectrum of disease specialties.
+The PGNCDSC recently hosted the Secretariat for the Lancet Commission on Reframing Noncommunicable Disease and Injuries for the Poorest Billion (NCDI Poverty Commission).
+The NCDI Poverty Commission was launched in September 2015 to investigate the pattern of NCDIs among the world’s poorest billion people and to analyze options for intervention in this population.
+The Commission was comprised of 23 members with a balance of geographical experience and expertise in policy, advocacy, ethics, delivery platforms, health system design, and a spectrum of disease specialties.
 Commissioners met in January 2016 in London to discuss objectives.
 In September 2016, the Commissioners met in Kigali, Rwanda with representatives from 11 countries organizing National NCDI Poverty Commissions/Groups.
-These national groups will carry out research on NCDIs in their poorest populations.
-The Commissioners will reconvene in March 2017 to review a first draft of Commission’s report.
-The Commission’s work will culminate in submission for peer review and publication in the Lancet in late 2017.
+These national groups carry out research on NCDIs in their poorest populations.
+The Commissioners reconvened in March 2017 to review a first draft of the Commission Report.
+The Commission’s work culminated in publication of the Commission’s Lancet Report and a launch event on 15 September 2020.

-Gene Bukhman, the PGNCDSC Director, is the co-Chair of the Commission.
-A team of Harvard administrators, Research Fellows, Associates, and Assistants supports the Commission’s research from Boston.
+Gene Bukhman, the PGNCDSC Director, is the Co-Chair of the Commission.
+A team of Harvard administrators, research fellows, associates, and assistants supported the Commission’s research from Boston.

 Supporting Global Knowledge Exchange and Taking Interventions to Scale